boostrack/nvme-mapping-launch-template/README.md

 # NVMe Mapping Launch Template

-An fully working implemention of the following [blog post](https://www.laurentgodet.com/2019/10/ebs-nvme-block-device-mapping-using-volume-ids/), which describes how to automatically map all EBS NVMe Block Devices to the standard naming path convention using Volume Ids, create a file system for these volumes and mount them to their corresponding mount point directory.
+A fully working implemention of the following [blog post](https://www.laurentgodet.com/2019/10/ebs-nvme-block-device-mapping-using-volume-ids/), which describes how to automatically map all EBS NVMe Block Devices to the standard naming path convention using Volume IDs, create a file system for these volumes and mount them to their corresponding mount point directory.

 This terraform code sample includes:
 - Autoscallng group and Launch Template